-Jones, a Democrat, was the representative for Alabama's 1st congressional district from 1887 to 1889.
+Jones was the representative for Alabama’s 1st congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Oct 1877 to Mar 1889, Jones missed 541 of 1,337 roll call votes, which is 40.5%.
 This is worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.